 I also loved how Raiff handles the relationship between Andrew and Lola, both on screen and off.
 It’s more than just a means of bringing the two adults together.
 It’s more than a young man’s chance to get in with a concerned and protective mom.
 Andrew often uses his “good guy” persona like a shrewd vendor pushing his wares.
 But his sincerity and kindness really comes out in his scenes with Lola.
 And Burghardt as terrific, bringing empathy and an authenticity to both her character and the film as a whole.

 “Cha Cha Real Smooth” does a good job exploring the realities of growing up and what it means to discover one’s own direction in life.
-Along the way, Raiff shows keen instincts both as a filmmaker and a screenwriter, anchoring his story on familiar ground, but never letting it fall into the usual traps.
+Along the way, Raiff shows keen instincts both as a director and a screenwriter, anchoring his story on familiar ground, but never letting it fall into the usual traps.
 And though it wears a little thin in the second half, there’s a certain messiness to these characters that I like and the film’s willingness to let them be flawed pays off in a big way.
 “Cha Cha Real Smooth” is streaming now on AppleTV+.